Call Of The Void

 Hey football fans, ever heard of the Chicago Bears Principle?
 How about Winter Magic?
 Or the UFL?
 In this Super Bowl-themed episode, Redditors educate us on the stats, the halftime history books, and tackle football on wheels.

 'The Front Page Of The Internet' Is About To Make Some Noise

 We're delving into Reddit's vast ecosystem of communities to bring you original stories.
 Don't quite get Reddit?
 Here's why you don't have to be an expert Redditor to enjoy this podcast.

-Hosted by Ben Brock Johnson, Endless Thread, a new podcast from WBUR and Reddit, delves into Reddit’s vast communities to explore some of the most compelling stories the Internet has to offer, including revelations about our shared experience and powerful, personal stories.
+Hosted by Ben Brock Johnson and Amory Sivertson, Endless Thread, a podcast from WBUR and Reddit, delves into Reddit’s vast communities to explore some of the most compelling stories the Internet has to offer, including revelations about our shared experience and powerful, personal stories.
 Also, cat videos.
 This is a show for Reddit connoisseurs, skeptics, and even the uninitiated.